ongerit/javascript-hw/README.md

 			JavaScript code to handle a particular task
 		}

 1. Functions do not get called automatically.
 They have to be called.

+###Global Variabl
+1. To localize a variable to you have to use var.
+If you do not use var, the variable is globalized.